eProsima/DDS-Router/ddsrouter_event/README.md

 ## How to use it in your project

-Just has to import in CMake the library `ddsrouter_event`
+Just import library `ddsrouter_event` into your CMake project.

 ```cmake
 find_package(ddsrouter_event)